 Many ALLG trials are multidisciplinary and involve collaborations with other Australasian and international collaborative cancer trial groups and researchers.

-Integral to blood cancer research in Australia and New Zealand is the Australasian Leukaemia & Lymphoma Tissue Bank.
-Patients who participate in ALLG clinical trials have an opportunity to donate blood, tumour or other tissue to the Tissue Bank for further research.
+Integral to blood cancer research in Australia and New Zealand is the Australasian Leukaemia & Lymphoma Biobank.
+Patients who participate in ALLG clinical trials have an opportunity to donate blood, tumour or other tissue to the Biobank for further research.
 This research is necessary to better predict how well treatments will work and to develop better ways to detect and treat blood cancer.

-By effectively bridging the gap between clinical trials and core biomedical research, the ALLG Tissue Bank is pivotal to accelerating blood cancer research in Australia and New Zealand.
+By effectively bridging the gap between clinical trials and core biomedical research, the ALLG Biobank is pivotal to accelerating blood cancer research in Australia and New Zealand.